 Installation: Download (Windows, macOS) Pyproj and copy it to

 In case you need to compile your own binary refer to this post on Blender Artists.

-Pyproj is a Python wrapper to the PROJ library, a well known C library used to convert coordinates between different coordinate systems.
-Open source GIS libraries such as PROJ are used directly or indirectly by many authorities and therefore can be considered to be well maintained.
+Pyproj is a Python wrapper to the PROJ library, a well-known C library used to convert coordinates between different coordinate systems.
+Open source GIS libraries such as PROJ are used directly or indirectly by many authorities and therefore can be considered well-maintained.

 - No Pyproj

 In case Pyproj is not available the DXF importer will only use its built-in lat/lon to X/Y converter.
 For conversion the “transverse Mercator” projection is applied that inputs a lat/lon coordinate to be used as the center of the projection.
 The lat/lon coordinate is being added to your scene as a custom property.
 Subsequent imports will convert any lat/lon coordinates to the same georeference.

 Important: So far only lat/lon to X/Y conversion is supported.
 If you have a DXF file with Euclidean coordinates that refer to another lat/lon center the conversion is not (yet) supported.